Kathircpe/VOTING-SYSTEM/src/main/java/com/kathir/demo/configuration/README.md

 - Uses HTTPS RPC endpoint
 - Requires a valid Infura project ID
 - Can be changed to connect to other Ethereum networks or nodes

+## Update History

+- Updated README.md file to include more details about the configuration classes and properties used.